 12 ways to help yourself while staying with a toxic partner during the lockdown

 How do we maintain the balance while staying with a toxic partner during the lockdown and try to acknowledge that yes there is a problem which needs to be fixed and give our best shot?
-I am not a therapist but the ways and ideas I share here are derived from few personal experiences of people around me which are known to everybody but sometimes we all just need a reminder to regain our strength and get a hold of our lost space.
+I am not a therapist but the ways and ideas I share here are derived from few personal experiences of people around me who are known to everybody but sometimes we all just need a reminder to regain our strength and get a hold of our lost space.
 Since there is nowhere to go during the lockdown try seeking a hide within self and practice control and gratefulness.
 Here are 15 ways you can try fixing things for yourself and your partner to ease your daily life.

 |1.)
 Accept there is a problem|